-It gives me immense pleasure to present you the Limited Liability Partnership Referencer.
-Limited Liability Partnership is a hybrid of Partnership and Limited Company.
-To keep our Members updated of all the latest developments, we have brought this Referencer.
+It gives me immense pleasure to present you the Background Material on Limited Liability Partnership.
+We have brought out this background material to keep our members updated of all the developments which has recently taken place on the subject.

-Limited Liability Partnership (LLP) is a new corporate structure that combines the flexibility of a partnership and the advantages of limited liability of a company at a low compliance cost.
-It is an alternative corporate business vehicle that provides the benefits of limited liability of a company, but allows its members the flexibility of organising their internal management on the basis of a mutually arrived agreement, as is the case in a partnership firm.
-As the concept is still in the formative stage, we have endeavoured to bring this Referencer to provide comprehensive information on LLP for the benefit of our Members at large.
+Limited Liability Partnership (LLP) is a new corporate structure, which is an alternative corporate business vehicle that provides the benefits of limited liability of a company, but allows its members the flexibility of organising their internal management on the basis of a mutually arrived agreement, as is the case in a partnership firm.
+As the concept is still in the formative stage we have brought out this background material to provide comprehensive information on LLP for the benefit of our Members at large.

-I would like express my sincere gratitude to CA Anirban Datta, Chairman, EIRC for giving me the responsibility of being the Chairman of the Corporate & Other Allied Laws & Corporate Governance Committee of EIRC.
-I would like to thank my Central Council and other Regional Council Members for their support in bringing out this Referencer.
-I am thankful for the tireless efforts of all the professionals, who have contributed for this Referencer, without them this would not have been a reality.
-I earnestly request the readers to send their suggestions at eircreferencer@gmail.com.
+I would like express my sincere gratitude to CA Anirban Datta, Chairman for his constant support in all the endeavours.
+I would like to thank my central council and other regional council members for their support in bringing out this background material.
+I am thankful for the constant support and efforts of all the professionals who have contributed for this background material, without them this would not have been possible.
+I earnestly request the readers to send their suggestions at eirc.material@icai.in